kaalam/document.source/jazz_reference/pages/vision_apis_spaces.md

 ## SemSpaces

-A `Semspace` (Semantic Space) is a `Space` that stores concepts.
-It can be an English dictionary, like SPEED (Small Preserved Everyday
+A `Semspace` (Semantic Space) is a `Field` that stores concepts instead of just Snippets.
+It can be an English dictionary, like SPEED
-English Dictionary) or the state of the knowledge of an agent.
+(Small Preserved Everyday English Dictionary) or the state of the knowledge of an agent.
 SemSpaces have multiple inheritance, this way an agent can have its own knowledge stored as a difference from the general knowledge his class of agents share.

 * See C++ ref [SemSpace](/develop_jazz02/classjazz__models_1_1SemSpace.html)